verboompj/EntraGSA/README.md

 ## Setup Entra Private Access

 The Entra Private Access service consists of 3 main components:
-1. A Client - Global Secure Access Client - installers available for Windows, Android, IOS and macOS - installed on the client device.

-2. A Connector - This is a (group of) server(s) that has a line of sight to the service one wants to expose - a web, rds, ssh, whatever service you want your client to be able to connect to.
+1. A Connector - This is a (group of) server(s) that has a line of sight to the service one wants to expose - a web, rds, ssh, whatever service you want your client to be able to connect to.
 On these servers one installs the Connnector Service to reverse-connect into the Entra platform.

-3. An Entra Application registration, representing the service you'd like to expose, the conditional access policy and the user asignment.
+2. An Entra Application registration, representing the service you'd like to expose, the conditional access policy and the user asignment.
 This is the " traditional" Entra Enterprise Application as we know it.

+3. A Client - Global Secure Access Client - installers available for Windows, Android, IOS and macOS - installed on the client device.

 ![Screenshot](https://github.com/verboompj/EntraGSA/blob/main/Pictures/private-access-diagram-quick-access2.png)

-#### 2. Connector Service
+#### 1. Connector Service

 The connector service, in my example, is a Windows Server deployed in Azure.
 It is deployed in the same vnet , however on a different subnet, than the service I'd like to publish/expose using Entra Private access.
 In my case I'd like to expose a set of Linux Virtual machines over SSH.